audrius145/Plant_a_Seed/README.md

 1. As a user I should be able to log in, so I can have a personalized account.
 2. As a user I should be able to create a plant profile
+3. As a user I should be able to view plant profiles
-3. As a user I should be able to edit and update my plant profiles
+4. As a user I should be able to delete my plant profiles

 Should have:

-4. As a user I should be able to take a photo of my plant, so I can capture its growth
+5. As a user I should be able to take a photo of my plant, so I can capture its growth
-5. As a user I should be able to delete my plant profiles
 6. As a user I should be able to receive notifications whenever my plant needs to be watered again.
 7. As a user I should be able to group my plants by rooms
+8. As a user I should be able to edit and update my plant profiles

 Could have:

-8. As a user I should be able to access information about different plant species (from API possibly)
+9. As a user I should be able to access information about different plant species (from API possibly)
-9. As a user I should be able to document plant species
+10. As a user I should be able to document plant species
-10. As a user I should be able to share my plants progress in other medias.
+11. As a user I should be able to share my plants progress in other medias.